msupply-foundation/msupply_docs/content/docs/programs/immunizations.md

 ![immunizations: detail](/docs/programs/images/immunizations_detail.png)

 You can use the `Close` button in the bottom right to close the detail view, and go back to the list of Immunization Programs.

-If you need to edit the name of the Immunization Program, do so by updating the input field at the top of the detail screen.

-Once you are happy with your changes, use the `Save` button in the bottom right to save them.

 ### Vaccine Courses